ni/monodrive-documentation/docs/LV_client/sensors/mono_gps.md

 ### Description

-Configure and reads the data stream data for the GPS sensor.
+Configure and reads the data stream for the GPS sensor.

 For technical support contact us at <b>support@monodrive.io</b>